cockroachdb/docs/v21.1/when-to-use-zone-vs-region-survival-goals.md

 toc: false
 ---

-<span class="version-tag">New in v21.1:</span> [_Survival Goals_](multiregion-overview.html#survival-goals) dictate how many simultaneous failure(s) a [multi-region database](multiregion-overview.html) can survive.
+{% include_cached new-in.html version=v21.1 %} [_Survival Goals_](multiregion-overview.html#survival-goals) dictate how many simultaneous failure(s) a [multi-region database](multiregion-overview.html) can survive.
 All tables within the same database operate with the same survival goal.
 Each database is allowed to have its own survival goal setting.

 Allowed survival goals include: